The Dog's Endocannabinoid System | CBD Insights

 What Is the Endocannabinoid System in Dogs?

-The endocannabinoid system (ECS) is a natural biological system found in all mammals.
-That includes dogs, cats, and the human body!
+The endocannabinoid system (ECS) is a natural biological system found in all mammals — including dogs, cats, and humans.
+This complex system plays a vital role in maintaining balance within the body and supporting overall wellness.

 The Endocannabinoid System and Canine Homeostasis